AnkammaChowdary38/WebApiBestStories/README.md

 How to run the Application
 ==================================

-Open .Net CLI and Navigate to project directory: cd HackerNewsService
+Open .Net CLI and Navigate to project directory: cd HackerNewsService /n

-Build the project:
+Build the project: dotnet build /n
-dotnet build

-if the build is sucess Run the project using below cmd dotnet run
+if the build is sucess Run the project using below cmd \n dotnet run /n

 The API will be accessible at https://localhost:5001 (or a different URL if configured differently).

 Usage